 'Where am I going to be free to be who I am?'

 Lawmakers' agendas would ordinarily be too stodgy a subject to interest drag performers.
-So it was an ominous sign last December when Eureka O'Hara opened her "Big Mawma" music video with what was meant to sound like a news report about Republicans from her home state of Tennessee fixating on "deceptive claims about young transgender children having gender-affirming surgeries."
+So it was an ominous sign last December when Eureka O'Hara opened her "Big Mawma" music video with a clip of a news report about Republicans from her home state of Tennessee fixating on "deceptive claims about young transgender children having gender-affirming surgeries."

 "Well, it's the truth," O'Hara reasons over Zoom about her decision to use that current event reference as a 13-second intro.
 The rest of the clip depicts transgender coming-out narratives — partially inspired by her public acknowledgement of her own trans womanhood the same day as the video drop — and the allyship of plus-sized, cis women over her track's militantly anthemic electro-pop.